VictorNov/n8n-ci-cd/README.md

    - Ensure connections are properly configured

 2. **Activate the Workflow**:
-   - Workflows are deployed inactive by default
-   - Manually activate when ready
+   - Manually activate the workflow if it is not already active

 3. **Monitor Executions**:
    - Watch the first few executions